esrsal/Portfolio/Digital Database Application/README.md

 - Describe and explain basic concepts, principles, and theories in the realm of data, databases, data storage, information administration, and database design.

 ## Collaboration
-This project was created alongside Daniel Ibrahimi & Ermia Ghaffari
+Written and collaborated, Esra Salman, Daniel Ibrahimi & Ermia Ghaffari